chingu-voyages/v38-geckos-team-04/README.md

     * intermediate
     * advanced
 - users can be redirected to `chingu` project showcase page
-- users can find project ideas by name
 - users can find project ideas by clicking either one of the three categories on the home page
 - and more coming soon.